Fleet managers across the country are using Verizon electronic logging devices (ELDs) in their trucks. There are many reasons for that.

-- Vehicle health: This feature diagnostic the vehicle when there are issues and maintenance reminders.
+- Vehicle health: Runs diagnostics on the vehicle and gives alerts when there are issues and maintenance reminders.

 - GPS tracking device: Records location and engine usage information for compliance reporting.

-- Document scanning: Some Verizon ELD features portable scanner, giving the driver the ability to scan paperwork to the office right from his vehicle.
+- Document scanning: Verizon’s ELD features a portable scanner that gives the driver the ability to scan paperwork to the office right from their vehicle.

-- Performance reporting: Monitor driver idle time, detention at customer locations, out-of-route miles, and more.
-This feature is designed to help make your fleet more efficient.
+- Performance reporting: Monitors driver idle time, detention at customer locations, out-of-route miles, and more.
+This feature is designed to help make the fleet more efficient.

-- Safety alerts: Get an automatic notification on speeding, sharp acceleration, hard braking, lane departure, etc.
+- Safety alerts: Sends an automatic notification on speeding, sharp acceleration, hard braking, lane departure, etc.

 - Navigation: Gives the driver a GPS navigation tool designed for truck routing or other appropriate restrictions.

-- Electronic logs: The primary function of an ELD is recording a driver's duty status and help back office staff monitor logs for violations and unlogged time.
+- Electronic logs: The primary function of an ELD is recording a driver's duty status to help back office staff monitor logs for violations and unlogged time.

-- IFTA: GPS data gathered by ELD can often be used to generate IFTA fuel tax reports.
+- IFTA: GPS data gathered by ELDs can often be used to generate IFTA fuel tax reports.

 - Two-way messaging: This feature allows the driver and office staff to send messages back and forth through the system.

-- Tire Pressure monitoring: ELD can be integrated with the tire so you can see the status of your fleet's tires in real time.
+- Tire Pressure monitoring: ELDs can be integrated with the tire so you can see the status of your fleet's tires in real time.

-There are many ELD benefits for fleets.
-These devices can maximize productivity, streamline operations, reduce operational cost, and increase profits when appropriately used.
+There are many benefits of using ELDs for fleets.
+These devices can maximize productivity, streamline operations, reduce operational cost, and increase profits when used appropriately.

-If you're not sure whether the price of ELD will be justified or not, here we highlight some fantastic benefits of ELD:
+If you're not sure whether the price of an ELD will be justified or not, here we highlight some fantastic benefits of ELDs:

 Fuel cost savings

-Tracking excessive idling save you thousands of dollars every month and reducing fuel wastage.
+Tracking excessive idling can save you thousands of dollars every month and reduce fuel wastage.

-This ELD device also provides safety-monitoring tools with lack of driver fatigue, GPS tracking, fault-code monitoring, efficient route management, and timely identification of lousy driving behaviors before they turn into accidents.
+ELD devices also provides safety-monitoring tools on lack of driver fatigue, GPS tracking, fault-code monitoring, efficient route management, and timely identification of lousy driving behaviors before they turn into accidents.

 Improvement in CSA scores